kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

 {{% /tab %}}
 {{< /tabpane >}}

+{{% alert title="Warning" %}}
+The K3s args are only applied when the K3s service is created, which is during installation.
+Changing the `args` key after installation won't have any effect.
+{{% /alert %}}

 For more examples of how to configure K3s manually, see the [examples]({{< relref "../examples" >}}) section or [HA]({{< relref "../examples/ha" >}}).

 ### Grub options